400,000 Printed –Over 140 Years Ago!

 On December 20, 1860, South Carolina became the first state to secede from the Union.

-Well before the start of the American Civil War, South Carolina came into conflict with the federal government over states’ rights.
+Well before the start of the American Civil War, South Carolina came into conflict with the federal government.
 South Carolina depended heavily on foreign trade and federal tariffs discouraged foreign trade.

 In 1828, soon after an economic depression struck the U.S., Congress raised tariffs.
 This law became known as the “tariff of abominations.”
 Anti-federal sentiment spread throughout the state.
 Vice President John C. Calhoun, a South Carolinian, wrote the “South Carolina Exposition,” which claimed that no state could be bound by a law it deemed unconstitutional.